mech-lang/mech/README.md

 Read about progress on our [blog](http://mech-lang.org/blog/), follow us on Twitter [@MechLang](https://twitter.com/MechLang), or join the mailing list: [talk@mech-lang.org](http://mech-lang.org/page/community/).

+## Mech Program

+A way to organize cores into a program.

 ## License

 Apache 2.0